 QEMU (macOS)

 QEMU is a mature, full-featured virtualizer that works across platforms.
 On macOS it uses Apple’s Hypervisor Framework (HVF) for near-native performance.
-It is also available on Linux for environments without KVM.Prerequisites
+It is also available on Linux for environments without KVM, and is the only backend for Windows guests.Prerequisites

 - OS: macOS (or Linux without KVM)